-In the ever-growing world of smartphone and social media apps, User Experience (UX) designers work to improve engagement metrics.
+In the ever-growing world of smartphone and social media apps, a big part of the job of User Experience (UX) designers is to improve engagement metrics.
 The goal is to get you to spend more time using their app.
-That’s because more engagement equals higher advertising revenue.
+That’s because more engagement equals more subscriptions and/or higher advertising revenue.

-In the world of business software, however, most development time is spent on getting the functionality right.
+In the world of enterprise applications, however, most development time is spent on getting the functionality right.
 That’s understandable, because its success is based on how well it functions, not how much time employees spend using it.
 But good UX design can also help improve the results businesses get from their software.

-As custom software developers, our job is to help companies successfully achieve their goals using the systems we develop.
+As enterprise application developers, our job is to help companies successfully achieve their goals using the systems we develop.
 Here are five behavioral psychology principles we use to create software that improves business performance.

 Jakob’s Law is an extension of the concept of “mental models.”
 In psychology, the term mental model refers to an explanation of what users understand about how a system works.
 Successful software design will make use of the users’ existing mental models to make the new system easier to learn.
 This is critical — especially in business operations, where the cost of training employees can be significant.

 This doesn’t mean you can’t introduce a new, innovative user interface in your product.
 If your new design improves user performance — helping users work more quickly or more accurately — you should definitely consider implementing it.
 Just be aware that unfamiliar interfaces will take users longer to learn and adopt.

 Many social media and consumer apps have come under fire in recent years for encouraging habits that users don’t really like.
 For example, users blame the “infinite scroll” of Facebook and Instagram for unintended hours wasted in these apps.
 And when they finally close the apps, cleverly-worded push notifications constantly work to reengage them.